The main causes of lower back pain

 Most people find their lower back pain improves within 4–6 weeks.
 However, if your lower back pain is persistent or severe, you should see your GP, as well as a physiotherapist.
 Your GP can help with a short course of different medications, which often aid recovery.

-However, sometimes symptoms might point to something serious such as cauda equina syndrome, when the nerves at the bottom of your spine are compressed.
+Rarely, symptoms might point to something serious eg cauda equina syndrome, when the nerves at the bottom of your spine are compressed.
 This usually requires urgent treatment but is very rare.

 Call your GP immediately if you: